Testing the unitarity of the light neutrino mixing matrix

 Using the results given in Ref.~\cite{Green:2003if}, we obtain for the differential distribution of the cross section as a function of invariant mass $m_{\ell \ell}$ of the resulting lepton pair: \begin{widetext}

-\end{widetext} where $L_{AB}$ are the $WW$ luminosities for the $AB=(LL),\,(TT),\,(LT)$ polarisations, $\sigma^{AB}_{\WW}(m_{\ell \ell})$ are the corresponding polarised cross sections for the $W^+W^-\to \ell^+\ell^-$ process evaluated at the lepton-pair invariant mass, and the symbol $L^{q_1 q_2}(z)$ denotes the differential parton luminosity for initial $q_1 q_2$ quark state carrying a fraction $z = m^2_{\ell\ell}/(a\,S)$ of the total center-of-mass energy square, while the sum extends over all pairs of $u$, $d$, $s$, $c$, $b$ quarks and antiquarks that can produce a $W^{+}W^-$ pair.\footnote{The contributions of the $c$ and $b$-quarks are strongly suppressed for the center of mass energy of the HL-LHC and, therefore, can be neglected in this setting.
+\end{widetext} where $L_{AB}$ are the $WW$ luminosities for the $AB=(LL),\,(TT),\,(LT)$ polarizations, $\sigma^{AB}_{\WW}(m_{\ell \ell})$ are the corresponding polarized cross sections for the $W^+W^-\to \ell^+\ell^-$ process evaluated at the lepton-pair invariant mass, and the symbol $L^{q_1 q_2}(z)$ denotes the differential parton luminosity for initial $q_1 q_2$ quark state carrying a fraction $z = m^2_{\ell\ell}/(a\,S)$ of the total hadronic center-of-mass energy square denoted by $S$, while the sum extends over all pairs of $u$, $d$, $s$, $c$, $b$ quarks and antiquarks that can produce a $W^{+}W^-$ pair.\footnote{The contributions of the $c$ and $b$-quarks are strongly suppressed for the center of mass energy of the HL-LHC and, therefore, can be neglected in this setting.
 They must however be included when assessing the power of the upcoming FCC-hh experiment.}